riskframe/ai-rmm/framework/measure-2.1.md

 ### Measure 2.1.2.
 Establish Clear Test Metrics.

+Setting precise and relevant metrics for testing is crucial in assessing the performance and reliability of AI systems.
+These metrics should not only reflect the system's ability to perform its intended tasks but also encompass measures of fairness, transparency, and ethical considerations.
+By clearly defining these metrics, stakeholders can better understand the system's capabilities and limitations, facilitating a more informed decision-making process.
+Additionally, clear metrics support the establishment of benchmarks for future improvements and comparisons, enhancing the overall trustworthiness of AI technologies.

+Defining both quantitative and qualitative metrics plays a pivotal role in assessing the effectiveness of testing activities, as well as in evaluating the AI system's performance and trustworthiness.
+It's essential to choose metrics that are not only relevant and measurable but also closely aligned with the identified AI risks, trustworthiness characteristics, and the overarching goals of the organization.
+Furthermore, thorough documentation of the reasons behind the selection of specific metrics is crucial, ensuring that they adequately represent the intended facets of the AI system's evaluation, thereby facilitating a comprehensive understanding of the system's capabilities and areas for improvement.

 #### Sub Practices

 1. Define quantitative and qualitative metrics to assess the effectiveness of testing activities and evaluate the AI system's performance and trustworthiness.